event-driven-dotnet/Home/ReadMe.md

 ### Layered Approach

-**Event Driven .NET** is designed to allow you to wade gradually into the waters of event-driven microservices so that your system architecture aligns with your organizational structure and the skill set of your developers, in addition to the maturity of your DevOps processes.
+**Event Driven .NET** is designed to allow you to wade gradually into the waters of event-driven microservices, so that your system architecture aligns with your organizational structure, as well as the skill set of your developers and the maturity of your DevOps processes.

 <p align="center">
   <img width="900" src="images/event-driven-layers.png">
 </p>

-Starting at the bottom, you can start by adopting a [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) approach, then build on this foundation by adding [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS).
+Starting at the bottom, you adopt a [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) approach, then build on this foundation by adding [Command Query Responsibility Segregation](https://martinfowler.com/bliki/CQRS.html) (CQRS).
 When you have the need for inter-service communication, you can move to the [Event Bus](https://martinfowler.com/eaaDev/EventCollaboration.html) layer, utilizing [Dapr](https://dapr.io/) as a [pub-sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) abstraction over an underlying message broker.

 If you have the need to maintain eventual data consistency with updates to multiple services spanning a logically atomic operation, you are ready to advance to the next layer: [Sagas](https://microservices.io/patterns/data/saga.html).
 When your organization has the need for capabilities such as built-in audit trail and the ability to atomically persist and publish events, you may wish to move to the [Event Sourcing](https://microservices.io/patterns/data/event-sourcing.html) layer (to be implemented).

-Lastly, in order to obtain capabilities such as real-time data analysis and transformation, and if your IT organization can support it, you may wish to venture into [Event Streams](https://hazelcast.com/glossary/event-stream-processing/) (to be implemented).
+Lastly, if you wish to perform real-time data analysis and transformation, you may wish to explore [Event Streams](https://hazelcast.com/glossary/event-stream-processing/) (to be implemented).

 ### Abstractions

-Each layer is supported by **abstraction and implementation libraries**, which are distributed as [NuGet](https://www.nuget.org/) packages.
-Simply reference the appropriate package in your project in order to utilize its interfaces and classes.
+Each layer is supported by **abstraction** libraries, which are distributed as [NuGet](https://www.nuget.org/) packages.
+Simply reference the appropriate package in your project to utilize its interfaces and classes.

 - **Domain Driven Design**
   - [EventDriven.DDD.Abstractions](https://www.nuget.org/packages/EventDriven.DDD.Abstractions): Abstractions for implementing Domain Driven Design in .NET.